-7.4 Overview of Engagement in Hornepayne
+7.4 Overview of Engagement in Wawa

-The NWMO has engaged with Hornepayne leadership and community members, and has begun to engage surrounding communities and Aboriginal peoples through a variety of means, including:
+The NWMO has engaged with Wawa leadership and community members, and has begun to engage surrounding communities and Aboriginal peoples through a variety of means, including:

-- Several community open houses;

-- Regular attendance at the Community Liaison Committee meetings;

-- Both informal and structured interviews with community members;

-- Facilitating the Community Liaison Committee website and newsletters;

-- Discussion with school groups;

-- Preparation of written materials;

-- Informal tours and visits with local residents;

-- Attendance at Hornepayne Fishing Derby;

-- "Ask the NWMO" columns in regional newspapers;

-- Meetings with nearby First Nations;

-- Attendance at regional meetings, conferences (e.g., with Northeast Superior Regional Chiefs' Forum, Northeast Superior Mayors' Forum, and Federation of Northern Ontario Municipalities);

-- NWMO Mobile Transportation Exhibit; and

-- Nuclear waste management facility tours.
+- Several community open houses; - Regular attendance at the Nuclear Waste Community Advisory Committee meetings; - Both informal and structured interviews with community members; - Facilitating the Nuclear Waste Community Advisory Committee website and newsletters; - Preparation of written materials; - Informal tours and visits with local residents: - "Ask the NWMO" columns in regional newspapers; - Meetings with nearby First Nations and Métis; - Attendance at regional meetings, conferences (e.g., with Northeast Superior Regional Chiefs' Forum, Northeast Superior Mayors' Group, and Federation of Northern Ontario Municipalities): - NWMO Mobile Transportation Exhibit; and - Nuclear waste management facility tours.

-Initial discussions with a cross-section of community leaders, briefings and conversations with community groups, and conversations with residents during open houses suggest there is interest in the community to continue to learn about the project and consider hosting the project in the area.
+Initial discussions with a cross-section of community leaders, briefings and conversations with community members, and conversations with residents during open houses suggest there is some interest in the community to continue to learn about the project and consider hosting the project in the area.
 To this end, opportunities for preliminary discussions were sought with:

 - 1. Local political leaders (e.g., mayor and councillors); - 2.
-Members of the Nuclear Waste Community Liaison Committee: - 3.
+Members of the Nuclear Waste Community Advisory Committee; - 3.
 Local business owners/operators; - 4.
 Local service providers (e.g., emergency services, social services, education); - 5.
-Surrounding community leaders; - 6.
-Residents; and - 7.
-First Nations and Métis communities in the vicinity.
+Community groups (e.g., clubs, associations); - 6.
+Surrounding community leaders; - 7.
+Residents; and - 8.
+First Nation and Métis communities in the vicinity, including elders.

-Based on discussions with the above, there appears to be growing potential to sustain interest in the local community.
-There appears to be a strong and growing interest to continue and move forward with the siting process.
+Based on discussions with the above, there appears to be some potential in the local community to sustain interest.
+There also appears to be some interest to continue and move forward with the siting process.

-Through the Northeast Superior Mayors' Group and other outreach and engagement activities, Hornepayne has taken steps to engage its neighbours, including Aboriginal peoples, and has begun to set the foundation for further constructive consideration of the project and opportunity to work collaboratively to explore the project and interest in the broader area.
-These steps have elicited positive interest from some surrounding communities, and discussions are ongoing.
+Through engagement with organizations such as the Northeast Superior Mayors' Group and others, Wawa has taken steps to engage its neighbours, including Aboriginal peoples.
+These steps have elicited positive interest from some surrounding communities.